-This statement sets out The City of Liverpool College’s actions to understand all potential modern slavery risks related to its business, and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its business and supply chains.
+This statement sets out The City of Liverpool College’s actions to understand all potential modern slavery risks related to its business, and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in our business and supply chains.

-This statement relates to actions and activities during financial years 1 August 2015 to 31 July 2016, and 1 August 2016 to 31 July 2017.
+This statement relates to actions and activities during the financial year 1 August 2022 to 31 July 2023.

 The City of Liverpool College Group recognises that it has a responsibility to take a robust approach to slavery and human trafficking.

-This statement covers the activities of The City of Liverpool College and its three subsidiary companies, namely:Shared Services, First4Skills and Liverpool Business Services.
-The College has a learner population of approximately 25,000 and a turnover of approximately £50 million.
+This statement covers the activities of The City of Liverpool College and our subsidiary company Shared Education Services Limited.
+The College has a learner population of approximately 10,000 and a turnover of over £36 million.

-The City of Liverpool College Group has a diverse supply chain covering staffing resources and operational activities, including, but not limited to, estates management, cleaning, and transport.
+The City of Liverpool College Group has a diverse supply chain covering staffing resources and operational activities including, but not limited to, estates management, cleaning, and transport.

 The City of Liverpool College has a number of policies that assist in preventing slavery and human trafficking in its operations, including:

 The City of Liverpool College Group encourages all its workers, customers and other business partners to report any concerns related to the direct activities, or the supply chains of, the organisation.
-The Whistleblowing Procedure is designed to make it easy for workers to make disclosures without fear of retaliation.
+The Whistleblowing Procedure is designed to make it easy for workers to make disclosures, without fear of retaliation.

 Any supplier, or potential supplier, that does not comply with the Modern Slavery Act 2015, or the College’s own policies and procedures, will be removed from the College’s list of suppliers.
 They will not be considered for future supply to the College unless they can demonstrate that these compliance requirements are met.